 CEIS funds may be used to provide professional development to all personnel who are responsible for students who need additional academic and behavioral supports to succeed in a general education environment but who have not been identified as needing special education.
 Under limited circumstances, personnel who are solely responsible for students receiving special education services or students who do not need additional support may participate in professional development funded with CEIS funds.
-These personnel may participate so long as the cost of the professional development does not increase, the quality of the professional development does not decrease, and the inclusion of those personnel would not exclude other personnel who are responsible for students who need additional support but have not been identified as needing special education.
+These personnel may participate so long as the cost of the professional development does not increase, the quality of the professional development does not increase, the quality of the professional development does not additional support but have not been identified as needing special education.

-- Provision of educational and behavioral evaluations, services, and supports, including scientifically-based literacy instruction - CEIS funds may be used to support response to intervention (RtI), as long as the CEIS funds are used for services to nondisabled students in need of additional academic and/or behavioral support and supplement, not supplant, other funds used to implement RtI.
+- Provision of educational and behavioral evaluations, services, and supports, including scientifically-based literacy instruction - CEIS funds may be used to support Response to Intervention (RtI), as long as the CEIS funds are used for services to nondisabled students in need of additional academic and/or behavioral support and supplement, not supplant, other funds used to implement RtI.
 LEAs must ensure that CEIS funds are used to provide services only to students who have not been identified as eligible for special education services but need additional academic and/or behavioral support (34 CFR 300.226[a]).

 For example, one RtI framework may include a three-level continuum of instructional support.
 In this framework, Tier one applies to all students in a general education setting.
 It would not be appropriate to use CEIS funds for Tier-one activities that support these students, because these activities are designed to provide high-quality instruction to the entire class or school and not principally intended to address the additional needs of students who are struggling.
-Tier-two activities provide specialized small-group instruction for students determined to be at risk for academic and/or behavioral problems.
+Tiertwo activities provide specialized small-group instruction for students determined to be at risk for academic and/or behavioral problems.
 It would be appropriate to use CEIS funds to support these Tier-two activities for these nondisabled, struggling students.
 Students who have been identified with disabilities and receive special education and related services are not eligible for activities funded by CEIS.
-Tier three includes specialized individualized instructional and/or behavioral problems with intensive needs.
+Tier three includes specialized individualized instructional and/or behavioral support for students with intensive needs.
 As in the case of Tier-two activities, CEIS funds could be used for activities that support general education students at risk for academic and/or behavioral problems but could not be used for students who are receiving special education or related services.

-Provision of behavioral and educational evaluations to determine the supports that are needed by students to succeed in a general education environment.
+• Provision of behavioral and educational evaluations to determine the supports that are needed by students to succeed in a general education environment.